xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 to re-start the server with another (empty) database directory.
 In order to use data created with the other storage engine, it is required to dump the data first with the old engine and restore it using the new storage engine.
-This can be achieved via invoking arangodump and arangorestore.
+This can be achieved via invoking avocadodump and avocadorestore.

-Unlike in MySQL, the storage engine selection in ArangoDB is for an entire cluster or an entire single-server instance.
+Unlike in MySQL, the storage engine selection in AvocadoDB is for an entire cluster or an entire single-server instance.
 All databases and collections will use the same storage engine.